Internet privacy: Internet protocol (IP) addresses

-All websites receive and many track the IP address of a visitor's computer.
+The architecture of the Internet Protocol necessitates that a website receives IP addresses of its visitors, which can be tracked through time.
 Companies match data over time to associate the name, address, and other information to the IP address.
-There is ambiguity about how private IP addresses are.
-The Court of Justice of the European Union has ruled they need to be treated as personally identifiable information if the website tracking them, or a third party like a service provider, knows the name or street address of the IP address holder, which would be true for static IP addresses, not for dynamic addresses.
+There are opposing views in different jurisdiction on whether an IP address is personal information.
+The Court of Justice of the European Union has ruled they need to be treated as personally identifiable information if the website tracking them, or a third party like a service provider knows the name or street address of the IP address holder, which would be true for static IP addresses, not for dynamic addresses.

-California regulations say IP addresses need to be treated as personal information if the business itself, not a third party, can link them to name and street address.
+California regulations say IP addresses need to be treated as personal information if the business itself, not a third party, can link them to a name and street address.

 An Alberta court ruled that police can obtain the IP addresses and the names and addresses associated with them without a search warrant; the Calgary, Alberta police found IP addresses that initiated online crimes.
 The service provider gave police the names and addresses associated with those IP addresses.